-All of our 21 hotels are managed by third parties under management agreements with the TRS Lessee or its subsidiaries.
-The following is a general description of our third-party management agreements as of December 31, 2018.
+All of the 17 Hotels are managed by third parties under management agreements with the TRS Lessee or its subsidiaries.
+The following is a general description of our third-party management agreements as of December 31, 2020.

 Marriott.
-The following hotels are operated under management agreements with Marriott: JW Marriott New Orleans; Marriott Boston Long Wharf; Renaissance Harborplace; Renaissance Long Beach; Renaissance Los Angeles Airport; Renaissance Orlando at SeaWorld®; Renaissance Washington DC; and Wailea Beach Resort.
+The following hotels are operated under management agreements with Marriott: JW Marriott New Orleans; Marriott Boston Long Wharf; Renaissance Long Beach; Renaissance Orlando at SeaWorld®; Renaissance Washington DC; and Wailea Beach Resort.
 Our management agreements with Marriott require us to pay Marriott a base management fee equal to 3.0% of total revenue.
 Inclusive of renewal options and absent prior termination by either party, the Marriott management agreements expire between 2047 and 2078.
-Additionally, five of the aforementioned management agreements require payment of an incentive fee of 20.0% of the excess of gross operating profit over a certain threshold; one management agreement requires payment of an incentive fee of 35.0% of the excess of gross operating profit over a certain threshold; one management agreement requires payment of a tiered incentive fee ranging from 15.0% to 20.0% of the excess of gross operating profit over certain thresholds; and one management agreement requires payment of an incentive fee of 10.0% of adjusted gross operating profit, capped at 3.0% of gross revenue.
-The management agreements with Marriott may be terminated earlier than the stated term if certain events occur, including the failure of Marriott to satisfy certain performance standards, a condemnation of, a casualty to, or force majeure event involving a hotel, the withdrawal or revocation of any license or permit required in connection with the operation of a hotel and upon a default by Marriott or us that is not cured prior to the expiration of any applicable cure periods.
+Additionally, three of the management agreements require payment of an incentive fee of 20.0% of the excess of gross operating profit over a certain threshold; one management agreement requires payment of an incentive fee of 35.0% of the excess of gross operating profit over a certain threshold; one management agreement requires payment of a tiered incentive fee ranging from 15.0% to 20.0% of the excess of gross operating profit over certain thresholds; and one management agreement requires payment of an incentive fee of 10.0% of adjusted gross operating profit, capped at 3.0% of gross revenue.
+The management agreements with Marriott may be terminated earlier than the stated term if certain events occur, including the failure of Marriott to satisfy certain performance thresholds, a condemnation of, a casualty to, or force majeure event involving a hotel, the withdrawal or revocation of any license or permit required in connection with the operation of a hotel and upon a default by Marriott or us that is not cured prior to the expiration of any applicable cure periods.
 In certain instances, Marriott has rights of first refusal to either purchase or lease hotels, or to terminate the applicable management agreement in the event we sell the respective hotel.

-Highgate.
-Our Boston Park Plaza, Hilton Times Square and Renaissance Westchester hotels are operated under management agreements with Highgate.
-The management agreements with Highgate require us to pay Highgate a base management fee equal to 3.0% of gross revenue.
-Additionally, one of the management agreements requires us to pay an incentive fee of 50.0% of the excess of net operating income over a certain threshold, limited to 1.25% of total revenue; one of the management agreements requires us to pay an incentive fee of 15.0% of the excess of net operating income over a certain threshold; and one of the management agreements does not require payment of an incentive fee.
-Inclusive of renewal options and absent prior termination by either party, the Highgate management agreements expire between 2022 and 2031.
+Crestline.
+Our Embassy Suites Chicago and Hilton Garden Inn Chicago Downtown/Magnificent Mile hotels are operated under management agreements with Crestline.
+The management agreements with Crestline require us to pay Crestline a base management fee of 2.0% of gross revenue.
+Additionally, one of the management agreements requires us to pay an incentive fee of 10.0% of the excess of operating profit over a certain threshold, and the other management agreement does not require payment of an incentive fee.
+Inclusive of renewal options and absent prior termination by either party, both of the Crestline management agreements expire in 2032; however, we have the ability to terminate the Embassy Suites Chicago agreement without a termination fee at any time upon 60 days prior notice, and the Hilton Garden Inn Chicago Downtown/Magnificent Mile management agreement without a termination fee upon sale of the hotel, performance test failure or Crestline default.